daved01/Adversarial_Examples_GANs/docs/_pages/02-5_Implementation-DeepFool.md

 Result: $$r_{opt}$$

-The decision boundaries are linearized locally if they are non-linear.
 For multi-class classifier the steps above can be generalized.
 For details see the original paper.

 We use the Python implementation which is [available](https://github.com/lts4/deepfool) from the authors and copy it to the `modules` folder.